NoodleSeed-com/seedspec/docs/examples.md

 }
 ```

-This example demonstrates a basic application with a `Product` model and a `ProductList` screen.
+This example demonstrates a basic application that implements a `Product` model and a `ProductList` screen.

 ## SaaS Application Example